 How to use your Vacuum Port depends on whether you're using it by itself or with the Fine Dust Collection System.

 Using Your Vacuum Port by Itself

 To start, place the Vacuum Port fitting on the inside of the machine, threads facing out through the Vacuum Port hole.
 From the back of the milling machine, attach to your Vacuum Port fitting either the threaded plug (if you want to close the Vacuum Port) or the universal vacuum adapter (if you want to connect a vacuum to your milling machine).
 Both parts should easily screw together.
 Once tightened, you should be able to use your milling machine as normal.

 Using Your Vacuum Port with the Fine Dust Collection System

-IMPORTANT: The vertical lines of the Vacuum Port Fitting or Double Elbow should be perpendicular to the ground when the system is in place.
-If it is rotated, your T-Slot Bed will collide and be unable to successfully run.
-If your hole is centered and the Vacuum Port Fitting is arranged correctly you should not have clearance issues.
+IMPORTANT: The vertical lines of the Vacuum Port fitting or double elbow should be perpendicular to the ground when the system is in place.
+If it's rotated, your T-slot bed will collide and be unable to successfully run.
+If your hole is centered and the Vacuum Port fitting is arranged correctly, you shouldn't have clearance issues.

 - Always check your Vacuum Port fitting alignment after switching components and before running a new milling job.

 - You can attach a vacuum to the universal vacuum adapter while a part is milling to collect dust and debris, even if you don’t use the Fine Dust Collection System.